 With their season on the line, the Los Angeles Dodgers felt confident handing the ball to Zack Greinke in Game 5 of the National League Championship Series.
-And with good reason, their right-handed complement to ace Clayton Kershaw was incredible down the stretch, posting a 1.57 ERA over his final 18 regular season starts.
+And with good reason, their right-handed compliment to ace Clayton Kershaw was incredible down the stretch, posting a 1.57 ERA over his final 18 regular season starts.

 Despite the Dodgers dropping his two postseason starts before Game 5, he hasn't been too shabby there, either.
 In fact, in Game 1 Greinke held St. Louis to two earned runs over eight innings while striking out 10.